-- 9. In Re Eron Mortgage Corporation, [2000] 7 BCSC Weekly Summary 22, and in subsequent decisions, the Commission identified factors to consider when determining orders under section 161(1). - 10.
-The following factors from Re Eron are relevant in this proceeding: - (a) the seriousness of the respondent's conduct, - (b) the harm suffered by investors as a result of the respondent's conduct, - (c) factors that mitigate the respondent's conduct, - (d) the risk to investors and the capital markets posed by the respondent's continued participation in the capital markets of British Columbia,
+10. In Re Eron Mortgage Corporation, [2000] 7 BCSC Weekly Summary 22, an in subsequent decisions, the Commission identified factors to consider when determining orders under section 161(1).

-- (e) the respondent's fitness to be a registrant or to bear the responsibilities associated with being a director, officer or adviser to issuers, - (f) the need to deter those who participate in the capital markets from engaging in inappropriate conduct, and - (g) orders made by the Commission in similar circumstances in the past.
+- 11. The following factors from Re Eron are relevant in this proceeding: - (a) the seriousness of the respondent's conduct; - (b) the harm suffered by investors as a result of the respondent's conduct; - (c) factors that mitigate the respondent's conduct; - (d) the risk to investors and the capital markets posed by the respondent's continued participation in the capital markets of British Columbia; - (e) the respondent's fitness to be a registrant or to bear the responsibilities associated with being a director, officer or adviser to issuers; and - (f) the need to deter those who participate in the capital markets from engaging in inappropriate conduct.